 MENTAL ILLNESS DEFENSE: CRIMINAL CASES INVOLVING INSANITY DEFENSE VS. COMPETENCE TO STAND TRIAL

-In Massachusetts a person cannot be held responsible for a crime if he has a “mental disease or defect,” and as a result of that condition he is substantially unable to appreciate the wrongfulness of his conduct or he is substantially unable to conform his conduct to the requirements of the law.
-Put otherwise, the defendant’s mental condition must have rendered him unable to realize that his behavior was wrong or unable to make himself behave lawfully.
-While lawyers and judges in the Commonwealth refer to this as “criminal responsibility,” it is more commonly known as an “insanity defense.”
-If the defense is successful, the accused will be found “not guilty by reason of insanity.”
+In Massachusetts a person cannot be held responsible for a crime if they have a “mental disease or defect,” and as a result of that condition they are substantially unable to appreciate the wrongfulness of their conduct or they are substantially unable to conform their conduct to the requirements of the law.
+Put otherwise, the defendant’s mental condition must have rendered them unable to realize that their behavior was wrong or unable to make themselves behave lawfully.
+While lawyers and judges in the Commonwealth refer to this as “criminal responsibility,” it is more commonly known as an “not guilty by reason of insanity.”
+At trial, forensic psychologists give their opinion as to whether the accused was criminally responsible based on their review of case information, medical records, and clinical evaluations of the accused.
+The jury or judge decides the verdict: guilty, not guilty, or not criminally responsible due to mental illness.

 I have represented multiple clients accused of serious violent crimes who have been found not criminally responsible for their crimes.
 It is important to have an attorney who has experience working with individuals who suffer from mental illness who can immediately identify a potential criminal responsibility defense and line up a forensic psychologist to evaluate the client quickly.
 A client behaving bizarrely at his initial court appearance will likely be sent for an evaluation at Bridgewater State Hospital (which is a prison with enhanced mental health treatment) or a locked Department of Mental Health hospital where he will be medicated upon arrival.
 It is essential that the psychologist hired by the defense team evaluate the client within days of his court appearance so that there has not been enough time for the medication to take effect and improve his functioning.
 It is essential that the psychologist sees the individual at a similar level of mental functioning as when the crime occurred.